Kanekoo00/Road-Map-AS-Quality-Engineer/README.md

 🔗  [My Linkedin Profile](https://www.linkedin.com/in/budi-octaviandy-56a4311a0/)

-This is my first portofolio, check in the link below :
+This is my portofolio, check in the link below :

 📄 [Project E-Commerce LUMA](https://github.com/Kanekoo00/QA-Portfolio-Ecommerce-LUMA/tree/main)

+📄

 ## -- More projects coming soon — including test automation and API testing.